josephmasson26/DiagnoseMe/README.md

 1. Install the necessary Python packages with `pip install google-generativeai flask`.
 2. Start the server with `python3 main.py`.

+## Usage

+After starting the application, interact with the chatbot by typing your queries into the chat interface.
+The chatbot will respond with AI-generated responses based on the input.

 ## Built With

-DiagnoseMe utilizes a range of modern technologies to provide an interactive and educational experience:

-- **Flask:** A lightweight web server used to host the Gemini API.
+- **Flask:** A lightweight web server used to host the OpenAI API.
 Flask's simplicity and flexibility make it a great choice for serving our AI-generated responses.
 - **Electron:** A framework for creating native applications with web technologies like JavaScript, HTML, and CSS.
 Electron is used to build the user interface of DiagnoseMe, providing a smooth and intuitive user experience.

-- **Gemini:** An AI model developed by OpenAI.
-Gemini is used to generate the responses for our simulated patient, providing realistic and varied interactions for users.
+- **OpenAI's ChatGPT:** An AI model developed by OpenAI.
+ChatGPT is used to generate the responses for our simulated patient, providing realistic and varied interactions for users.
 - **JavaScript:** The primary programming language used in DiagnoseMe.
 JavaScript powers the interactive elements of the application, including the chatbot interface.
 - **HTML/CSS:** Used to structure and style the user interface of DiagnoseMe.
 - **npm:** A package manager for JavaScript, used to manage the project's dependencies.

-These technologies come together to create a powerful tool for medical students to practice their diagnostic skills.

-## Usage
+## Note

-After starting the application, you can interact with the chatbot by typing your responses into the chat interface.
-The chatbot will respond as a simulated patient, allowing you to practice diagnosing and treating a variety of conditions.
+While developing DiagnoseMe, we explored various AI models for generating responses.
+We initially considered using Google's Gemini but ultimately decided to use OpenAI's ChatGPT due to its superior performance in generating realistic and varied interactions.

 ## Contributing

-We welcome contributions to DiagnoseMe!
-If you have a feature request, bug report, or want to contribute to the code, please [open an issue](https://github.com/josephmasson26/DiagnoseMe/issues) or submit a pull request.
+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for more details.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.